High-Resolution Climate Projections to Aid Planning Efforts

 The focus of the work using MSI resources involves examination of how climate change will affect the climate of Minnesota using high-resolution downscaled climate model projections.
 The researchers use a computational technique called dynamical downscaling with the Weather Research and Forecasting Model (WRF) to take global climate models projections used by the Intergovernmental Panel on Climate Change to produce new high-resolution climate model projections for the entire state of Minnesota from 1970 to 2099.
 Over a three year period, ten high-resolution climate projections will be produced for Minnesota that represent moderate and high emission scenarios of projected climate change.
 This approach will provide a lower and upper bound of plausible outcomes for planning purposes.
 Model results will be produced statewide at 5 km x 5 km resolution with data available for different time frames.

 The group also plans to use the CESM1-CAM5 model, a state-of-the-art climate model produced by the National Center for Atmospheric Research in Boulder, C. This model is being used to investigate the larger-scale role that global forcings have on producing atmospheric conditions leading to droughts in Minnesota.
 For example, it is recognized that tropical Pacific sea surface temperature anomalies are known to produce persistent blocking highs over the western two-thirds of the U.S. in summertime.
 The climate model will be used to explore these drivers of drought and to then use the results of the model to drive the regional scale model (WRF).

-A bibliography of this group’s publications is attached.
 A Research Spotlight about this group's work appeared on the MSI website in June 2014.

 Return to this PI's main page.